INSIDE: The ULTIMATE GUIDE of the things you MUST pack in your Family Travel First Aid Bag.

 Regular Prescription Medicine

-66. Prescription medication
+66. Regular Prescription medication (or emergency prescription medication)

 Be sure to take a Doctor’s note with you if you are travelling.